-A high school diploma (or equivalent) and satisfactory scores on college placement tests (or equivalent) in reading are required.
-If students have deficiencies in reading, JTCC offers developmental courses to prepare students for the curriculum.
+Students must meet JTCC admission requirements.
+Students must also complete placement tests (or equivalent) in English, and scores will be used for appropriate course placement.
+If students have deficiencies in English, JTCC offers developmental and prerequisite courses to prepare students for the curriculum.
+New students should see a counselor and returning students their advisor for more information.
 Persons entering the public or private sectors of human services will be subjected to criminal background and sex offender registry checks, as well as a TB screening as a condition of their placement in a training/practicum site.
 Students will be expected to cover any costs incurred for these procedures.
 These tests will be required as a condition of employment.

 |1st Semester||Credits||Standard Course Options|

 |HMS 106 Working with Death and Dying||3|

 |MEN 101 Mental Health Skill Training I||3||HMS 121|

 |SOC 246 Sociology of Death and Dying||3||PSY 116|